partylikeits1983/miden-tutorials/book/src/rust-client/counter_contract_tutorial.md

 # Deploying a Counter Contract
-*Using the Miden client in Rust to deploy and interact with a basic smart contract on Miden*
+*Using the Miden client in Rust to deploy and interact with a custom smart contract on Miden*

 ## Overview
-In this tutorial, we will create a basic counter contract that stores a count.
-Using a script, we will call the increment count procedure in the counter contract to increment the count.
-This tutorial will help explain the basics of how to build custom smart contracts on Miden.
+In this tutorial, we will build a simple counter smart contract that maintains a count, deploy it to the Miden testnet, and interact with it by incrementing the count.

+Using a script, we will invoke the increment function within the counter contract to update the count.
+This tutorial provides a foundational understanding of developing and deploying custom smart contracts on Miden.

 ## What we'll cover
 * Getting up to speed with the basics of Miden assembly